 NOTES AND COMMENTS:

-Velocity measurements were made using a Marsh McBirney current meter.
-Discharge estimates in Cart Cr. are based on a power rating curve that contains measurements up to a depth of 0.8 meters, as standardized to depth measured with a HOBO datalogger (Column = HOBO_Depth), which is above bankfull stage.
-Rating curve has been standardized to HOBO_Depth to allow application of a single rating curve across years.
-Rating curve has an R2 of 0.96 using 32 measurements between 2001 and 2007.
-All files in this series (2001-2006) are currently standardized to HOBO_depth.
+Velocity measurements were made using a Marsh McBirney current meter and starting in 2009 with a Sontek Flowtracker.
+Discharge estimates in Saw Mill are based on a power rating curve that contains measurements up to a stage depth of 1.2 meters, which is above bankfull stage.
+Rating curve has an R2 of 0.89 using 40 measurements between 2001 and 2009.
+The rating curve has not noticeably changed over the period.
+Prior to 2007, stage was measured with various other instruments (YSI, Sigma depth sonde, HOBO).
+All files in this series (2001-2009) are now standardized to HOBO depth.
+The rating curve is based on the standardized HOBO depth's (and actual HOBO depths since 2007).

 Discharge rating curve :

-Discharge measurements in Cart Creek are based on an exponential rating curve that contains measurements up to a depth of 0.475m (Using the column YSI_Depth).
+Discharge measurements in Saw Mill are based on a power rating curve that contains measurements up to a depth of 0.6m (using the column RAWYSI_Depth).
 Flows above this amount are estimated using a linear extrapolation using the six measurements with the highest flow.
-Thus flows determined from levels greater than 0.475m are approximate (0 % of the readings in 2001 deployment period).
-Rating curve below 0.475m is based on an exponential relationship with an R2 = 0.99.
-Measurements are based on 17 measurements taken between 2001 and 2003.
+Thus flows determined from levels greater than 0.6m are approximate (roughly 1% of the readings in 2001 deployment period).
+Rating curve below 0.6m is based on a power relationship with an R2 = 0.98.
+Measurements are based on 12 measurements taken between 2001 and 2003.

-When stage in Cart Cr. is greater than 0.475m :
+When stage in SawMill Br. is greater than 0.6m :

 Periodic with improvement of rating curve, particularly as more high discharge events are incorporated.